LAMRoberts/LAMRoberts.github.io/about.md

 I actually changed something

-Studing at UWE, on the Games Technology degree
+Studing at UWE, on a Games Technology course.

-shorthand CV.
+Ill make a shorthand CV.
 Plenty of plugins do this.
-Alternatively, you may want to link to linkedin instead.
+Alternatively, ill link to linkedin.

 <br/>
 <hr/>